bandham-manikanta/qa-system/README.md

 Got about 3300 messages from luxury concierge clients in a database.
 When you ask a question, the system:
 1. Converts your question into a vector (embedding)
-2. Searches for similar messages using ChromaDB
+2. Searches for similar messages using Qdrant Cloud
 3. Takes the top 15 matches
 4. Feeds them to NVIDIA's Qwen LLM
 5. Returns the answer